NareshGarfield/netflix-clone/README.md

-This is a repository for a FullStack Netflix Clone tutorial using React, NextJS, TailwindCSS & Prisma.
+This is a repository for a FullStack Netflix Clone using React, NextJS, TailwindCSS & Prisma.

 __Features:__